kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Missing Values

-Data gaps occur naturally.
+Data gaps occur naturally
-Systems fail.
+Systems fail
 People skip responses

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.